ALexeyP0708/php_proxy_object/README.md

 - iterator - assigning an iterator to foreach;

 You can declare the following static methods as handlers :
+(when inheriting class  `Alpa\ProxyObject\Handlers\Instance`)
 - static_get - member value query;
 - static_get_{$name_property} - value query of a member named $name_property;
 - static_set - member value entry;